Momuli/SMENet/README.md

-# SME-Net
+# SMENet
-This is a pytorch implementation of SM-ENet
+This is a pytorch implementation of SMENet

 ## Requirements
 1. pytorch == 1.1.0